• Skip to primary navigation

 In our house, we love eating this classic cheesecake just the way it is but that does not mean toppings are not welcome 🙂 Here are some ideas!

-• Blueberry sauce.
+• 3 Ingredient blueberry sauce.
 We love using our homemade blueberry sauce for this cheesecake.
 This is our version of blueberry pie filling.

-• Berry sauce.
+• Blueberry and Strawberry sauce.
 Our easy homemade berry sauce is like a berry compote but better.

-• Whipped cream with some shaved chocolate or chocolate chips are great for chocolate lovers!
+• Whipped cream with some shaved chocolate or chocolate chips is great for chocolate lovers!

 • Blackberry puree.
 We make a really thick and creamy blackberry puree when they are in season and it goes so well with this cheesecake recipe.